mochi-hpc-experiments/colza-experiments/cori/overhead/README.md

 Running
 =======

-To run the experiment, simply run the following command.
+To run the experiment, simply execute the following command.

 ```
 sbatch overhead.sbatch